Urbine/PostWizardX3/docs/source/troubleshooting.rst

    Loading a webdriver instance has some overhead associated to it, from locating the browser binaries to setting up configuration options and dedicated profiles for each object.
-It is possible that a browser instance can delay its starting point for flow execution, which does not have to do with the way scripts are developed as the delay occurs before any steps are executed.
+It is possible that a browser instance can delay its starting point for flow execution, which does not have to do with the way scripts are developed as delays occur before any steps are executed.

    * **Is it possible that my application gets stuck while waiting for a routine to start?**